-Naturally, Poles are divided when it comes to a Sunday trading ban in Poland that, from 2020, will see a ban on trade on all Sundays, apart from seven exceptions.
+Naturally, Poles are divided when it comes to the Sunday trading ban in Poland that, from 2020, will see a ban on trade on all Sundays, apart from seven exceptions.

 The Polish Catholic Church and the Solidarity Trade Union (Solidarność) both put relentless pressure on the conservative and pro-Catholic ruling party, Law and Justice (PiS), to pass legislation to give employees the chance to rest and spend time with their families on Sundays.